Job control (Unix): Job

 A job encompasses all of the processes that start for the handling of a shell command line.
 A simple command line may start just one process, but a command line may result in multiple processes since a process can create child processes, and a command line can specify a pipeline of multiple commands.
 For example, the following command line selects lines containing the text "title", sorts them alphabetically, and displays the result in a terminal pager: grep title somefile.txt | sort | less.
 This creates at least three processes: one for grep, one for sort, and one for less.
 Job control allows the shell to control these processes as one entity.

 Job ID

 A job is identified by a numeric job ID, a.k.a. job number which is classified as a handle since it is an abstract reference to a resource (a process group).
 An ID value, prefixed with %, can be used with a job control command to specify a job.
-The special references %% and %+ refer to the default job; the one that would be selected if none specified.
+The special references %% and %+ refer to the default job, the one that would be selected if none were specified.
 Bash documentation refers to a reference (starting with %) as a jobspec (short for job specification).

 Job control ID values are typically only used in an interactive shell.
 In scripting, PGID values are used instead, as they are more precise and robust, and indeed job control is disabled by default in a bash script.